nicolopedrani/nicolopedrani.github.io/README.md

+## Nicolo' Pedrani Homepage

+Welcome to my personal web-page.
+My name is Nicolo' Pedrani and I am currently a Phd Student at Istituto Italiano di Tecnologia in Genova.
+I work with the **atomistic simulations group** headed by Prof. Michele Parrinello.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/nicolopedrani/nicolopedrani.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.